 Chicken Yaki Udon is a vegetable stir fry recipe with succulent, juicy chicken and thick saucy udon noodles.
-This quick and easy Japanese recipe also has carrot, cabbage and green onions.
-Chicken Yaki Udon Noodles are any night of the week friendly!
+This quick and easy Japanese recipe also has carrot, cabbage and green onions, so it is loaded with veggies too!
+These chicken yaki udon noodles are any night of the week friendly and positively chopstick worthy.

 You will love this recipe for many reasons and here are the top ones that will have you make it time and time again:

 - Take out style food from the comfort of home.